 The number and types of tasks needing simultaneous action will dictate the minimum number of firefighters required to combat different types of fires.
 In the absence of adequate personnel to perform concurrent action, the command officer must prioritize the tasks and complete some in chronological order, rather than concurrently.
 These tasks include:

 - Command

 - Scene safety

+- Pump operation

 - Search and rescue

+- Ventilation

 - Fire attack

-- Water supply

-- Pump operation

-- Ventilation
+- Back-up/rapid

-- Back-up/rapid intervention
+- intervention